datawire/loom/README.md

 ### 1. Run Loom

+**NOTE**: Loom is Alpha quality software.
+It is strongly recommended you do a `docker pull datawire/loom:alpha` frequently to ensure the latest image is running.

 Loom is packaged as a [Docker](https://docker.com) image.
 It can be started with a `docker run ...` command shown below.
 When Loom runs for the first time it will create some necessary core infrastructure on your AWS account during a bootstrap phase:

 - An AWS S3 bucket where Loom can store app state and config.
 The name will be `loom-state-${AWS_ACCOUNT_ID}`.